GoogleCloudPlatform/covid-19-open-data/src/README.md

 infrastructure setup.
 Here is a brief overview of the different Google Cloud products used as part of this project:
 ![](./data/infrastructure.png)

+### Google Earth Engine
+Some data is computed using [Google Earth Engine](https://earthengine.google.com).
+The code used is stored under the git submodule under [earthengine](./earthengine); you may need to sign in using your Google account and request access via
+[this link](https://earthengine.googlesource.com/new-password) to be able to clone the submodule.

 ## Publish
 Data tables are made available for use via the `publish.py` script which uploads the files to a file